monicaoyugi/Expense/README.md

 - Transactions are stored locally to maintain data persistence between sessions.

 ## How to Run
-Simply open the `index.html` file in a web browser to start using the Expense Tracker.
+Simply open the `index.html` file in a web browser

-Feel free to enhance and customize the code to suit your preferences or integrate additional features!